Eric C. Blow

 Researcher

-• Research lead in the development of Integrated Photonic Systems for AI Accelerators, RF Analog Signal Processing, and Neuromophic Hardware.
+• Research lead in the development of integrated photonic systems for AI accelerators, RF analog signal processing, photonic neural networks, and fiber-based photonic computing.

-• Contributed to research programs within the Fiber Sensing and Photoacoustic Sensing by integrated existing systems.
+• Contributed to fiber sensing and photoacoustic sensing research programs through the integration and enhancement of existing systems.

 July 2023 - Present | Princeton, New Jersey